sturivny/sturivny.github.io/_posts/2024-08-05-effective-argumentation.markdown

 For example, trying to discuss a new project proposal with your manager during a hectic meeting might not be effective.
 Instead, waiting for a calmer moment, such as during a one-on-one meeting or when they have more time to listen, can significantly increase your chances of a successful argument.

+#### Finding the Truth: Convincing Yourself First
+One of the most challenging tasks is convincing yourself of the opposite point of view.
+Great chess players like Bobby Fischer often played against themselves to enhance their skills.
+They didn’t do this due to a lack of opponents, but to push themselves to think differently and at a higher level.

+In the movie “Fight Club” (1999), Tyler Durden, through his alter ego, rejects his former lifestyle, embracing chaos and anti-materialism.
+However, he ultimately realizes the dangers of this extreme transformation.
+This illustrates how challenging and transformative it can be to reconsider and change one’s own perspective.

+When preparing for a debate or argument, try to first convince yourself of the opposite viewpoint.
+This practice will definitely help you uncover deeper truths and strengthen your argumentation skills.

 #### The Argumentation Formula
 __Base Argument + Problematic Argument = Final Argument__